temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 ### What is the limit for Prometheus endpoint Retention Period?

-The Prometheus endpoint Retention Period is 1 month.
+The Prometheus endpoint Retention Period is 30 days.

-### What is the default retention period?
+### What is the default Retention Period in your Temporal Cloud Account?

-Temporal Cloud sets the default Retention Period to 30 days and is configurable in the Temporal Web UI.
+Temporal Cloud sets the default Retention Period to 30 days and is configurable in the Temporal Web UI per Namespace.

-### What is the limit on the number of Signals received per Workflow Execution?

-The number of Signals received per Workflow Execution to 10,000.
+You can set the Retention Period to a range of 1—90 days.

 ### What are the default limits for Custom Search Attributes?